Amazon tests Brazil's retail jungle with its Kindle

 The company will not disclose numbers for its Brazilian operation, but Amazon's overall international sales grew 14 percent to $29.9 billion in 2013.

-Szapiro said Amazon will initially offer free shipment of its Kindle and allow customers to pay in up to 12 instalments.
+Szapiro said Amazon will initially offer free shipment of its Kindle and allow customers to pay in up to 12 installments.

 ($1=2.38 reais)